-Dubliner Catherine Day joined the European Commission back in 1979 and steadily rose up through the ranks to reach her position today as secretary-general of the Commission, the most senior official in the European Union, and the first woman to hold this role.
+Dubliner Catherine Day joined the European Commission in 1979.
+She steadily rose through the ranks to reach her position today as secretary-general of the Commission, the most senior official in the European Union, and the first woman to hold this role.

-A challenging role, which involves dealing with representatives from the 27 countries in today’s enlarged European Union, Day does not seem in the slightest bit phased, and she is clearly proud of the relatively smooth process of enlargement.
+A challenging role, which involves dealing with representatives from the 27 countries in today’s enlarged European Union, Day does not seem in the slightest bit phased, and she is proud of the relatively smooth enlargement process.

 “I think enlargement has been an enormous success,” she tells me.
-“I mean it’s been a political success and economic success.
-Yes, there is a feeling of what I call indigestion, but that will pass.
-We will grow into our new size and shape, even if we haven’t quite done that yet.”
+“I mean, it’s been a political success and economic success.
+Yes, there is a feeling of indigestion, but that will pass.
+We will grow into our new size and shape, even if we haven’t done that yet.”

 “Of course, it is somewhat more complicated because you can’t talk to 27 people individually in the same way as you could 15, and Europe is much more diversified now,” she says.
-“We were getting very homogenized as a block of 15 western European countries, so suddenly to have to open up to countries with completely different levels of standards of living and various experiences had its challenges.
+“We were getting very homogenized as a block of 15 Western European countries, so suddenly to have to open up to countries with entirely different standards of living and various experiences had its challenges.

-“But for me, that is what the European Union is all about, that is what makes it exciting and dynamic, just to see how you can continually reshape it.
+“But for me, that is what the European Union is all about; that is what makes it exciting and dynamic, just to see how you can continually reshape it.
 Of course, we are complicated and sometimes slow.
-The media doesn’t always understand because there is not one person making the decisions.
-They find it difficult to accept that a collective of 27 can take decisions.
+The media doesn’t always understand because no one is making the decisions.
+They find it difficult to accept that a collective of 27 can make decisions.
 But we can.

 “Maybe it can be dragged out of us under crisis pressure, and maybe sometimes it’s too late and too little, but we are doing extraordinary things that, had you said to people three years ago – including us – we would be doing, we wouldn’t have believed it possible.

 The financial crisis of recent years, and the travails of Greece, Portugal, and Ireland, have brought into stark focus some of the inherent weaknesses in the European project.
-It had clearly not foreseen and was not prepared for such remarkable challenges.
-However, says Day, whose role also sees her intimately involved in financial governance, there is a determination at EU level to ensure the necessary changes are made.
+It had not been foreseen and unprepared for such remarkable challenges.
+However, says Day, whose role also sees her intimately involved in financial governance, there is a determination at the EU level to ensure the necessary changes are made.

-“We are now, of course, in the business of drawing lessons for the future to ensure that we don’t have a repeat of what has happened, and I think one of the experience is clear – that we need much more co-ordinated policy-making.
+“We are now, of course, in the business of drawing lessons for the future to ensure that we don’t have a repeat of what has happened, and I think one of the experiences is clear – that we need much more coordinated policy-making.

-The member countries have committed themselves to following the Commission’s recommendations as a general rule, or to explain in writing to the Commission should they not.
+The member countries have committed themselves to follow the Commission’s recommendations as a general rule or to explain in writing to the Commission should they not.
 “I think that will help,” says Day.
-“Peer pressure on governments to follow the right policies in future, combined with much better monitoring and an early warning will, I hope, help us to do away with the problems of the past.
+“Peer pressure on governments to follow the right policies in the future, combined with much better monitoring and an early warning, will, I hope, help us to do away with the problems of the past.

-“My belief is that something has changed in this crisis,” she says.
-“I think there is a better understanding now of the interdependence of our economies, and there is a determination on the part of many to ensure that we enact our economic policy differently in the future.
+“I believe that something has changed in this crisis,” she says.
+“I think there is a better understanding now of the interdependence of our economies, and there is a determination on the part of many to ensure that we enact our economic policy differences in the future.
 In a way, you can see this as the system completion of economic and monetary union – the parts that we didn’t include ten years ago when we signed up to the euro.

-“And then we also want to adapt the policies at EU level to be part of accompanying this process, so we are currently preparing a proposal for the budget from 2014–2020.
-We want that to be the Europe 2020 strategy in numbers, and to put the money into research, into infrastructures, into energy.
+“And then we also want to adapt the policies at the EU level to be part of accompanying this process, so we are currently preparing a proposal for the budget from 2014–2020.
+We want that to be the Europe 2020 strategy in numbers and to put the money into research, infrastructures, into energy.

 Ireland in Europe

-Despite recent challenges and strained relations at times, Day believes that Ireland still has a major role at the heart of Europe and that the benefits of membership continue to be highly significant.
+Despite recent challenges and strained relations, Day believes that Ireland still has a significant role at the heart of Europe and that the benefits of membership continue to be highly significant.
 “Being a small, open economy in a bigger entity takes away a lot of the disadvantages of being small and on the fringe,” she says.
-“Also in a new digital economy, location becomes less
+“Also, in a new digital economy, location becomes less

-important, and I think what Ireland has lots of is the kind of creativity that you need in the digital age.
+important, and I think what Ireland has lots of is the kind of creativity you need in the digital age.
 It’s not only for tax reasons that companies like Google are here.
-I’ve talked to them, and it is also because they can get the kind of graduates who have not only the technical training but also that creative side.
+I’ve talked to them, and it is also because they can get the kind of graduates who have the technical training and that creative side.

 attract that kind of investment, but what’s been different in the last ten years is we now have home-grown multinationals as well, something we never had before.
 It shows that it’s not just an attractive place for inward investment, it’s an interesting environment for investment, full stop.”

 And Ireland continues to punch above its weight in Europe, she continues.
 “Ireland, as a fully paid-up member, can also shape the agenda in Europe.
 Yes, we have had our ups and downs.
-There have been times when we’ve been very involved, but we had become more detached in recent years.
+We’ve been very involved at times, but we have become more detached in recent years.
 I think the understanding is there again that you have to invest in this, that this has to be a long-term engagement.”

 “There are a lot of Irish people in strategic positions in Europe, some more visible than others.
-Everybody thinks there are loads of Irish people – they don’t realize it is such a small population – just because we get so much.
+Everybody thinks there are many Irish people – they don’t realize it is such a small population – just because we get so many.
 We are also not seen to have the big country agenda, so we’re very acceptable everywhere, and we have that flexibility, and we like tick-tacking and networking.
 That’s also part of our character and background.
-We’re very sociable, very good communicators; we don’t take ourselves too seriously, we’re not seen as a threat to people, so they open up more to us.
+We’re very sociable and very good communicators; we don’t take ourselves too seriously, and we’re not seen as a threat to people, so they open up more to us.
 I think all of that is part of the mix.”

-Clearly, Catherine Day has herself all the qualities she attributes to the Irish psyche, and it is not hard to see how she has achieved her meteoric rise to become the top civil servant in Europe.
-Her enthusiasm and drive have clearly not been diminished over the years.
+Catherine Day has all the qualities she attributes to the Irish psyche, and it is not hard to see how she has achieved her meteoric rise to become the top civil servant in Europe.
+Her enthusiasm and drive have not diminished over the years.